Home Inspection FAQs: Answers to 19 Common Questions

 9. What's involved in the process?

-When the inspector arrives, he will begin examining the home inside and out.
-Once he has completed the inspection, he will review any discrepancies he found with you.
-He should give you a copy of the report, as well.
+When the inspector arrives, they will begin examining the home inside and out.
+Once they've completed the inspection, they will review any discrepancies with you.
+The inspector should give you a copy of the report, as well.
 You then have to decide what you're comfortable accepting, and what you're going to ask the seller to fix.

 10. What does the inspector look for?

 The inspector will look for problems with the home's heating and cooling system, structure, roof, plumbing, electrical system, windows and doors, foundation and more.
 They cover all parts of the house, including the installed systems.
-Before you hire an inspector, you should ask what he is going to look for when he conducts the inspection.
+Before you hire an inspector, you should ask what they're going to look for when conducting the inspection.

 The American Society of Home Inspectors (ASHI) publishes a standard of practices that outlines what you can expect.
 So if you choose to hire an ASHI member, you'll know exactly what you're going to get (or what you should get).